sociallydistantgame/sociallydistant/README.md

 # Socially Distant
-Socially Distant: is an up-coming hacking game following the story of a global ransomware attack disrupting a society forced into cyberspace by the spread of a deadly biological threat to humanity.
+Socially Distant is an up-coming hacking game following the story of a global ransomware attack disrupting a society forced into cyberspace by the spread of a deadly biological threat to humanity.

 ## Unity
 This game is made using Unity, and uses Unity 2021.3.35f1 LTS.